cloneforyou/business-link/README.txt

 I've thought it an idea to update this when a section is completed to show progression.

-02 Apr 17 : Starting-up > Business structures > Set up and register as self-employed.
+02 Apr 17 : Starting-up > Business structures > Set up and register as self-employed
-25 Feb 17 : Starting-up > Business Structures > Set up and register a limited company private or public 05 Feb 17 : Starting-up > Business structures > Legal Structures: the basics
-			Starting up > Business structures > Set up a social enterprise
+			Starting-up > Business structures > Set up and register a partnership 25 Feb 17 : Starting-up > Business Structures > Set up and register a limited company private or public 05 Feb 17 : Starting-up > Business structures > Legal Structures: the basics Starting up > Business structures > Set up a social enterprise